Short Simple Geodesic Loops on a 2-Sphere: Results

-Now consider $B_1$.
-If the interior angle of $\partial\Omega$ at $p$ is at most $\pi$, then $\Omega\cap B_1$ is also convex and the result holds.
-Suppose instead the angle at $p$ is greater than $\pi$.
-As before, let $\gamma_0$ denote the arc of $\gamma\cap B_1$ through $\gamma(0)$ and denote the two rays connecting $p$ to the endpoints of $\gamma_0$ by $\alpha$ and $\beta$.
-Consider the closed sector $S$ in $\Omega\cap B_1$ bounded by $\alpha$ and $\beta$ (since $p\in \partial\Omega$, there is a unique such sector).
-Then $(\Omega\cap B_1)\setminus S$ consists of two other sectors $S'$ and $S''$ with vertex at $p$.
-Suppose there is another arc of $\gamma\cap B_1$, say $\gamma'$.
-Because $\gamma$ is simple, $\gamma'$ does not pass through $p$ and hence must lie in exactly one of the three sectors.
-As in Lemma \ref{lemma:rays_acute_angle}, $\gamma'$ bounds a fourth sector with vertex at $p$ that does not contain the endpoints of $\gamma_0$, and $\gamma'$ is only replaced by a minimizing geodesic if that sector has an acute angle at $p$ (i.e., if it is convex).
-If $\gamma$ is replaced by two geodesic rays through $p$, then its image under the modified disk flow will necessarily lie in $\Omega$.
-Otherwise, the fourth sector has an acute angle.
-Because $\gamma'$ does not pass through $p$, this sector is strictly contained in either $S,S'$ or $S''$.
-Therefore $\gamma'$ lies in a convex sector within $\Omega$, and hence the minimizing geodesic connecting the endpoints of $\gamma'$ lies entirely within $\Omega\cap B_1$, as desired. \end{proof} Therefore we either succeed in contracting $\partial \Delta'$ or we encounter some simple geodesic loops in $\Delta'$ based at $p$ of length at most $L(\partial \Delta')\leq 2d$.
+Therefore we either succeed in contracting $\partial \Delta'$ or we encounter some simple geodesic loops in $\Delta'$ based at $p$ of length at most $L(\partial \Delta')\leq 2d$.
 If $M$ contains two such loops, then Theorem \ref{theorem:main} is proved.
 Therefore we can assume that either we can contract $\partial \Delta'$ or $\Delta'$ contains the only such loop.
 Then any digon satisfying the hypotheses of Lemma \ref{lemma:shortening_digons} that lies outside of $\Delta'$ is contractible via the disk flow.
 Therefore if we can contract the loop in $\Delta'$, we can homotope $\Delta$ to $\Delta\setminus\Delta'$ via Lemma \ref{lemma:maeda}.
 Then $\Delta\setminus\Delta'$, and hence $\Delta$ itself, is easily contractible.
-We detail this process in the following lemma. \begin{lemma} Let $\Delta$ be a minimizing geodesic digon with vertices $p$ and $q$.
+We detail this process in the following lemma. \begin{lemma} Suppose the metric on $M$ is analytic.
+Let $\Delta$ be a minimizing geodesic digon with vertices $p$ and $q$.
 Suppose also the interior angle of $\partial \Delta$ at $q$ is at most $\pi$.
 Then either there are at least two simple geodesic loops at $p$ of length at most $2d$ in the interior of $\Delta$ or $\partial \Delta$ can be contracted to $p$ through loops based at $p$ of length at most $6d$. \end{lemma} \begin{proof} Assume that $\Delta$ contains at most one such loop.
 Recall by Theorem \ref{theorem:myers} that the cut locus of $p$ has the structure of an embedded tree or a single point.
 We will consider a point to be a tree consisting of a single vertex.
 Therefore, suppose that the closure of $\Delta$ contains exactly $v$ vertices of the cut locus of $p$.
 We will proceed by induction on $v$ and the number of loops contained in $\Delta$, which we denote by $m$, to show that $\Delta$ can be contracted through loops based at $p$ of length bounded by some function $c(v,m)$.
 Note that $v\geq 1$, since $q$ lies on the cut locus of $p$, and $0\leq m\leq 1$ by assumption.

 Note that if $q$ lies within an edge of the cut locus (i.e., it is not a vertex), then $\partial\Delta$ can be homotoped to a minimizing geodesic digon with vertices at $p$ and some cut locus vertex $q'\in\Delta$.
 This is possible since minimizing geodesics vary continuously as their endpoint moves within an edge of the cut locus.
 Thus we can assume that $q$ lies on a vertex.